top of page

 Client Feedback

 Merseyside Law Centre, huge thanks for the advice given last year.
-My daughter had her PIP tribunal last week & went from 0 points to 14!
 Your guidance was so valuable, highly recommend your service.

 Thank you for speaking to me and for the valuable information, I haven't been able to get this anywhere else!